Umesh92x/TimeSeriesEDA/README.md

 ### Goals
 💡 Learning: Learn various time series EDA techniques that help in non-time series data as well

-💻 Hardware support: Full, seamless support for every system
+💻 Hardware support: Full! seamless support for every system

 🔋 Try with your own: Take any forecast/demand data and make use of it to get useful insights out of it